algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

 **`/test`** Contains all the files related to the test which contains all the assembly code files like :

-`testMain.all` Contains a complex assembly with multiple function to ensure that is working as intended.
+`testMain.all` Contains a complex assembly with multiple functions to ensure that is working as intended.

 `testCpu.all` Contains the assembly code to test the CPU.

-`testStoreImm.all` Contains the assembly code to test the store immediate value in a register.
+`testStoreImm.all` Contains the assembly code to test the store's immediate value in a register.

 `testCopy.all` Contains the assembly code to test the copy of a register value to another register.

 `testLoad.all` Contains the assembly code to test the load of a value from memory into a register.

-`testStore.all` Contains the assembly code to test the store of the value of a register into memory address.
+`testStore.all` Contains the assembly code to test the store of the value of a register into the memory address.

-`testCmp.all` Contains the assembly code to test the compare of two values.
+`testCmp.all` Contains the assembly code to test the comparison of two values.

 `testJump.all` Contains the assembly code to test the jump without condition.

-`testJumpCond.all` Contains the assembly code to test the jump with condition.
+`testJumpCond.all` Contains the assembly code to test the jump with the condition.

 `testCall.all` Contains the assembly code to test the call of a subroutine.